equivalent/equivalent.github.io/_posts/til/2015-10-01-ubuntu-14-04-ruby-rails-c-dependancy-solution.markdown

+---
+layout: til_post
-# Ubuntu 14.04 Ruby Rails C dependancy solution
+title:  "Ubuntu 14.04 Ruby Rails C dependancy solution"
+categories: til
+disq_id: til-17
+redirect_from:
+  - "/tils/17"
+  - "/tils/17-ubuntu-14-04-ruby-rails-c-dependancy-solution"
+---

 Given you are running Ubuntu 14.04 and you are installing/upgrading some Ruby gems (let sey Rails 4.2.4 gem, or RSpec, ...) and you get this error: